mattwire/civicrm-advanced-events/README.md

 ## Features

 * Ability to hide functionality in the UI that is not required (eg. Tell a Friend, Personal Campaigns).
+* Replace existing repeat events functionality with new based directly on Event templates.

 ## Requirements